 Packaging graphic requirements continued to increase in the 1990s, and there were more innovations in anilox rolls and press components.
 Printers began using more advanced plastic materials for a stiffer, more durable alternative to UHMW.
 Acetal blades were effective at metering moderate to high line screen rolls while providing great chemical resistance, good dimensional stability and a low coefficient of friction.
 These materials could be fortified with additives such as Teflon and manufactured into thicknesses of 020” to .040”.
 The material was able to accommodate finer bevels of 15° and 22° to produce difficult fine type and reverses.
 Tight weave fiberglass composites were also developed for screen and process work due to their extremely stiff and durable characteristics.

 For printers using UHMW to produce low to moderate graphics, Flexo Concepts introduced a new high-density formulation UHMW, called DuraPoint, to deliver up to 25% longer blade life than traditional UHMW.
 This next-generation formula was capable of producing enhanced graphics for a longer wear period and is still widely used today.

 Today – Next Generation Polymers

 Along with press builders and anilox roll manufacturers, corrugated doctor blade suppliers have done their job of “keeping up with the times.”
-Blade materials, formulations and technology have advanced over the past half-century in pace with the demands of the packaging industry.
-Today’s corrugated printers have a full range of TruPoint non-metallic doctor blade options available to meet these demands.
-While standard UHMW, traditional plastics and composites are still the best choices in many low-moderate graphics applications, printers with high graphics requirements who want to avoid the risks associated with using steel now have a next generation polymer blade to produce quality work required in today’s market.
+Blade materials, formulations and technology have advanced over the past half-century along with the demands of the packaging industry.
+While UHMW, traditional plastics and composites are still the best choices in many low-moderate graphics applications, corrugated printers who want to avoid the mechanical creep of UHMW and short blade life and risks with using steel now have a next generation polymer blade to produce quality work of the 21st century – TruPoint Green.